|

 - Maple Sugaring Spring Phenology (Journey North).
 Participate in the Maple Sugaring Study (January to June).
 Print the chart and record the date each event occurs.
 Be sure to check and contribute to other Signs of Spring on the home page: Track Spring's Journey North!

-- Hobby Maple Syrup Production (Ohio State University Extension).
+- Hobby Maple Syrup Production (Ohio State University Factsheet F-36-02).
+Good document for beginning or veteran small-scale maple sugar producers.

 - Tap My Trees.
 Make it yourself!
 Making maple syrup at home: a starter kit.

-- How to Tap Maple Trees and Make Maple Syrup.
+- How to Tap Maple Trees and Make Maple Syrup (University of Maine, Cooperative Extension).

 - Massachusetts Maple Producers Association.
 Resources on every aspect of maple sugar and syrup production, including how products are made, where to locate local producers, science, events, recipes, and other materials.
 Also featured is a "do-it-yourself" article so you can try maple syrup production at home see: Make Your Own Syrup.